wanted2/caineng.in/www/_posts/2021-03-06-animal-vision-series-part-1.md

 5. The above information will be inserted by timestamp to the Analytics Database to display in the Dashboard to owner of the farm.

+In this course, we will learn the CV and ML technologies to implement this system.

+### Technologies

+#### Image classification

+As said, Global Anomaly Detector (GAD) for early intrusion detection, Wide-Domain Classifier for late intrusion detection can be implemented by Wide-domain models such as pretrained ImageNet models.
+This technology is well known today, especially after 2012 with the boost of new DL era.

+#### Object detection and segmentation
+These class of technology can be applied to 1-class models and RAD models above.

+#### Image Anomaly Detection
+This technology aims at delivering the infected instances in an image.
+The form of deliverables can be bounding boxes, polygons or just binary labels (diease/noon-diease).
+GAD and RAD use this technology. __Gathering training data__ can be a problem due to the frequency of rare events.

+#### Machine Learning

+Data augmentation, balancing training data, domain adaptation and transfer learning can be the core set of ML technologies we need to care.

+#### Image Processing

+Some failure cases in practice requires further care about image quality:

+* __Bad weather__ such as raining and snowing can result in poor detection quality.
+De-raining models can be useful.
+* __Camera movement__ can be complement by calibration.
+* __Low resolution__ requires up-scaling or super-resolution.

+The models can be run on the input images before feding to GAD.

+#### Attribute Detection

+For farming, most animal breeds were being fed for meat.
+Therefore, attributes which affect the quality of food like animal health conditions (weight and diease history) are important.

+#### Fine-Grained Categorization

+FGC helps to identify the breeds and origins of the animals.
+This technoloogy contributes to quality ensurance to keep tracebility of food origin.

 ## References

 {% bibliography --file aniv %}